← Back to 史記

 100

-The Grand Historian said: When King Ling of Chu just assembled the feudal lords at Shen, executed Qing Feng of Qi, built Zhang Hua Tai, and sought the Zhou nine tripods, his ambitions were small to the world; He reached the point of starving to death at Shen Hai's home and became the world's laughingstock.
+The Grand Historian said: When King Ling of Chu just assembled the feudal lords at Shen, executed Qing Feng of Qi, built Zhang Hua Tai, and sought the Zhou nine tripods, his ambitions were small to the world; He came near starving to death at Shenhai’s home and became the laughingstock of the world.
 Conduct was not obtained.
 How sorrowful!
 Power to people, can one not be careful?
 Qi Ji was established through disorder, favored a lewd Qin woman.
 How extreme!
 He nearly again perished the state!

 ← Previous Chapter